TinSlam/SoundPropagationArtifact/README.md

 A material has the following two properties: Transmission Ratio and Reflection Ratio, which determine the portion of sound that goes through the edge, and the portion of sound that is reflected by the edge.
 Both are a value between 0 and 1.

 `SoundSource > Properties` Game Object
-1. Sound Model Method:
+1. Sound Model Method: The sound model method to use.
-2. Max Volume:
+2. Max Volume: A number between 0 and 1 to scale the output audio.
-3. Amplitude:
+3. Amplitude: The amplitude of the source.
-4. Decaying Factor:
+4. Decaying Factor: `pdf` from the paper.
-5. Transfer Function Method:
+5. Transfer Function Method: Currently can choose between two different sound propagation function method (equation 2 in paper).
+Can be easily extended for more options.
-6. Diffraction:
+6. Diffraction: Toggles sound diffraction.
-7. Decaying Diffraction:
+7. Decaying Diffraction: A variation of diffraction in which sound loses more energy the more it bends.
+(Might be buggy)
-8. Diffraction Static Caching:
+8. Diffraction Static Caching: Caching information for higher-order diffraction sources as an optimization method.
+(Might be buggy)
-9. Diffraction Greedy Search:
+9. Diffraction Greedy Search: An optimization for diffraction.
+Discussed in paper.
-10. Diffraction Remove Redundant Corner:
+10. Diffraction Remove Redundant Corner: An optimization for diffraction.
+Discussed in paper.
-11. Diffraction Map Partitioning:
+11. Diffraction Map Partitioning: An optimization for model computation.
+A spatial partitioning method.
-12. Transmission:
+12. Transmission: Toggles sound transmission.
-13. Transmission Ray Count:
+13. Transmission Ray Count: The number of transmission rays to shoot.
-14. Reflection:
+14. Reflection: Toggles sound reflection.
-15. Reflection Ray Count:
+15. Reflection Ray Count: The number of reflection rays to shoot.
-16. Reflection Bounce Limit:
+16. Reflection Bounce Limit: The maximum number of bounces for a reflection ray.
-17. Reflection Minimum Range Limit:
+17. Reflection Minimum Range Limit: The minimum amplitude required for a ray in order to bounce.
-18. Reflection Distance Delay Factor:
+18. Reflection Distance Delay Factor: The distance factor in computing sound delay in reflection.
+Corresponds to `rdf` from paper.
-19. Audio Clip:
+19. Audio Clip: The audio soundclip to play.
-20. Output Channels:
+20. Output Channels: Can choose between stereo and mono.
-21. Volume Based Stereo:
+21. Volume Based Stereo: The stereo sound would be based on both sound direction and sound volume.
-22. Audio Start Delay:
+22. Audio Start Delay: An offset for the soundclip to play.
-23. Reflection Audio Pool Count:
+23. Reflection Audio Pool Count: The number of audio sources to reserve for outputing reflection.
-24. Reflection Maximum Audio Delay:
+24. Reflection Maximum Audio Delay: The maximum delay that can be produced by reflection.
-25. Visualize:
+25. Visualize: Toggles visualization.
-26. Visualize Source Position:
+26. Visualize Source Position: Visualizes the sound source location.
-27. Visualize Beacon:
+27. Visualize Beacon: Provides a better visualization of the sound source location in 3D mode.
-28. Visualize Range Circle:
+28. Visualize Range Circle: Visualizes the range of the sound source.
-29. Visualize Primary Source:
+29. Visualize Primary Source: Visualizes the visibility polygon.
-30. Visualize Diffraction:
+30. Visualize Diffraction: Visualizes the regions coverd by diffraction.
-31. Visualize Transmission:
+31. Visualize Transmission: Visualizes the regions covered by transmission.
-32. Visualize All Sound Directions:
+32. Visualize All Sound Directions: Visualizes all diffraction/transmission sources toward the listener.
+(Used for stereo)
-33. Visualize Weighted Sound Directions:
+33. Visualize Weighted Sound Directions: Visualizes the final sound direction.
+(Used for stereo)
-34. Update Each Frame:
+34. Update Each Frame: The sound model is only computed when a parameter is changed.
+This option would force it to compute on every frame.
-35. Use Global Transmission Ratio:
+35. Use Global Transmission Ratio: Can be enabled to ignore all surface material of the geometry and use a global value as the transmission ratio.
-36. Global Transmission Ratio:
+36. Global Transmission Ratio: The transmission ratio of each edge in the geometry, if the above option is enabled.
-37. Use Global Reflection Ratio:
+37. Use Global Reflection Ratio: Can be enabled to ignore all surface material of the geometry and use a global value as the reflection ratio.
-38. Global Reflection Ratio:
+38. Global Reflection Ratio: The reflection ratio of each edge in the geometry, if the above option is enabled.
-39. Point, Line, Circle, Sound Mesh Pool Sizes:
+39. Point, Line, Circle, Sound Mesh Pool Sizes: A pool of resources to optimize the visualization.
+If the pool is exhausted, visualization may become slow.
+Should be specified before run-time.

 # Extending the Code
 The class `SoundModelMethod` can be inherited to implement a new sound propagation model by implementing the following functions.